mthiebaux/JSNtemplate/README.md

 }
 ```

-* Once a socket opens, the client begins exchanging socket messages using the *token* property for message routing, beginning with 'REGISTER' plus client identifiers to complete client-socket registration.
+* Once a socket opens, the client begins exchanging socket messages using the *token* property for message routing, beginning with 'REGISTER' plus client identifiers to complete client-socket registration:

 ```
 socket.send(